 - Remember the acronym NESTS, passed on to me.
 N=nutrition, E=exercise, S=sleep, T=time for yourself (at least 15 minutes a day), S=social support.

-- Don’t overlook organizations like the Pacific Postpartum Society which provides excellent mother-to-mother support as well as helpful support groups.
+- Don’t overlook organizations like the Pacific Postpartum Society which provides excellent peer phone, text and group support.

 - If low mood or anxiety seems unrelenting, you may need professional help.
 A visit with your family doctor or the Access and Assessment Centre at VGH can be a good place to start.
-You may also want to meet with a counsellor who has experience working with postpartum women.
-If you are a BC woman with suicidal thoughts, call 1-800-SUICIDE or proceed to your local emergency department.
+You may also want to meet with a counsellor who has experience helping during with postpartum concerns.
+If you live in BC and are experiencing suicidal thoughts, call 1-800-SUICIDE or proceed to your local emergency department.

 A Special Note About Sleep